GregBaughDev/Task-Manage-v2/README.md

 A task management app built with React.
 The app is built using the MERN stack and is my second attempt at this project.
 I originally developed the project using drag and drop functionality and the code incorporated both class based and functional components due to the drag and drop library.
 I decided to rebuild this project using solely functional based components and hooks.
+The original version can be viewed [here](https://github.com/GregBaughDev/Task-Manage)

 ## Technologies used
 HTML, React, Node, MongoDB, Styled Components, Figma